juexZZ/ground-annotate/README.md

 - Image A (left) is a read-only reference.
 Image B (right) is clickable: clicking records the coordinate of the new object (coordinates are stored in Image B pixel space, adjusted for scaling).
 - After clicking Image B, a sidebar form shows the coordinate and lets you type a category label.
 "Confirm" writes `annotation.json` in the scene folder (overwriting any previous annotation).
 "Cancel" discards the pending click.
 - Saved annotations automatically re-appear when you revisit a scene, and you can overwrite them by clicking and confirming again.
+- A "Create new scene" panel lets you upload `image_a`/`image_b` pairs directly from your machine; the tool will create a new subfolder, ingest the files, and immediately load it for annotation.

+## Uploading new scenes

+Use the upload panel on the right side of the UI:

+1. (Optional) Provide a scene name consisting of letters, numbers, `_` or `-`.
+If left blank, the tool will generate a timestamped name.
+2. Pick `image_a` and `image_b` from your machine (supported: `.jpg`, `.jpeg`, `.png`, `.bmp`, `.webp`).
+3. Click **Upload scene**.
+A new subdirectory will be created under the dataset root, the files will be saved inside it, and the UI will automatically switch to that scene so you can annotate immediately.

 ## Annotation format